trendless/chtmlrelay/www/src/privacy.md

 ### Account setup

-Creating an account happens in one of two ways on our chatmail relay:
+Creating an account on this chatmail relay happens in one of two ways:

 - by scanning a QR invitation token with a compatible app;